mjansrud/mBot/README.md

 git clone https://github.com/mjansrud/mBot.git
 ```

-Repeat this for every folder:
+***Repeat for every folder****
-Change directory to each sub-repository, command for changing directory will not be repeated
+1) Change directory to each sub-repository, command for changing directory will not be repeated
 ```
 cd api
 ```
-Install the node modules required
+2) Install the node modules required
 ```
 npm install
 ```